-Conduct a fiber-to-the-home feasibility study.
-The cost of building a full, fiber to the home system that serves every Morgan Hill home and business would be in the tens of millions of dollars range9, perhaps approaching the \$100 million point.
-A feasibility study can be used to assess such a project, from the point of view of operating it as a municipal enterprise as well as an opportunity to present to potential private sector partners (see Appendix C below).
-Table 4.1 summarizes significant examples.
+The cost of building a full, fiber to the home system that serves every West Sacramento home and business would be in the tens of millions of dollars range, perhaps approaching the \$100 million point.
+A feasibility study could be used to assess such a project, from the point of view of operating it as a municipal enterprise as well as an opportunity to present to potential private sector partners (see Appendix E below).